CharlespeddyOla/blazorwasmdotnet7offlinesupport/README.md

 ## Up Coming Projects ##
 The Hosted Blazor PWA project in this repository was design and developed to test ASP.NET Core, Hosted Blazor Application, MudBlazor and BlazorIndexedDB to achieve the above sucessfull result.

+The next project is the Web Application version of my Financial Desktop Windows Form Application which will be design and developed using ASP.NET Core 7 or possibly ASP.NET Core 8 Preview.
+It will demonstrate the following:
+- Software Design Pattern - Factory Method Theory
+- Test Driven Development - TDD
+- Onion Architecture with the approach to split the architecture into 4 layers
+  - Domain Layer
+  - Service Layer
+  - Infrastructure Layer
+  - Presentation Layer
+- I will start with any one of the folllwoing.
+Though, I am still going to develop the Web App using the two approach below.
+  - Hosted Blazor WebAssembly
+  - Angular & ASP.NET Core